Dr. Joshua H. Bilenker, M.D., founder of Loxo Oncology, serves as President and Chief Executive Officer, and sits on the board of directors.

 Dr. Bilenker trained at the University of Pennsylvania in internal medicine and medical oncology, earning board certification in these specialties.
 He received his M.D. from The Johns Hopkins School of Medicine and his A.B. degree from Princeton University.

-Jacob S. Van Naarden serves as Chief Business Officer.
+Jacob S. Van Naarden serves as Chief Operating Officer.
 In his previous roles, Mr. Van Naarden served in various biotechnology investing, operating, and advisory capacities.

 Previously, Mr. Van Naarden served as a public equity biotechnology analyst at HealthCor Management, a multi-billion-dollar healthcare-dedicated investment firm based in NYC.
 Prior to HealthCor, Mr. Van Naarden was an Associate at Aisling Capital, a multi-strategy healthcare investment firm based in NY.
 Mr. Van Naarden started his career in the Healthcare Group of the Investment Banking Division at Goldman Sachs.